edwardteach42/stardroid-glass/README.md

 ## Installation Instructions:
 Please note that [Launchy](https://github.com/kaze0/launchy) is required for this to work.
- -   Make sure that you have put your Glass into Debug Mode
+ 1. Make sure that you have put your Glass into Debug Mode
- -   Compile the APK using your favorite IDE
+ 2. Compile the APK using your favorite IDE
- -
+ 3. Plug your Glass in and push the APK using adb with 'adb install stardroid-glass.apk'